albanie/mcnExtraLayers/README.md

 ## mcnExtraLayers

+*Notice: This repo is no longer actively maintained.
+You are very welcome to use it, but I am unable to respond to issues and provide support.*

 This repo contains a collection of common MatConvNet functions and DagNN layers which are shared across a number of classification and object detection frameworks.

 ### Layers: